Gary M. MarsShareholder

 Mr. Mars represents community associations of all sizes, ranging from small to complex mixed-use associations.
 He is skilled at navigating clients through the complexities of running a community association and relentlessly advocates to protect his clients’ interests.
 He has also expanded his practice to include representation of a select group of developers.
 This representation includes assisting developers in the drafting and filing of all documents related to the creation of community association.

-The Florida Bar has designated Mr. Mars as one of 129 Board Certified Specialists in Condominium and Planned Development Law in the state of Florida.
+The Florida Bar has designated Mr. Mars as a Board Certified Specialist in Condominium and Planned Development Law in the state of Florida.

 Mr. Mars has also been designated as a facilitator to conduct educational programs by the State of Florida Department of Professional and Business Regulation, Division of Florida Land Sales, Condominiums and Mobile Homes.
 He is also a board member of the Greater Miami Jewish Federation, Executive Board Member of AIPAC (Miami-Dade), member of the Emory Alumni Association, and is involved in a variety of other civic and professional organizations.